María de Nati

-María Díaz (Madrid, June 11, 1997), better known as María de Nati, is a Spanish actress known for her multiple appearances in television series, especially in El secreto de Puente Viejo (2015-2016), La víctima número 8 (2018) or Madres.Amor y vida (2020-2021).
-She has also participated in the films Que Dios nos perdone (2016) and El reino (2018) by Rodrigo Sorogoyen and in the comedies Si yo fuera rico (2019) by Álvaro Fernández Armero and El buen patrón (2021) by Fernando León de Aranoa.
+María Díaz (born 11 June 1997), better known as María de Nati, is a Spanish actress known for her multiple appearances in television series, especially in El secreto de Puente Viejo (2015–2016), Victim Number 8 (2018), and Madres.
+Amor y vida (2020–2021).
+She has also participated in the films May God Save Us (2016), The Realm (2018), If I Were Rich (2019) and The Good Boss (2021).

-Biography
+Life and career

-Born in Madrid in 1997, she played her first role in 2014 in the Telecinco series El Rey.
-Only a year later she signed with Antena 3 to participate in El secreto de Puente Viejo in the role of Prado Castañeda.
+Born in Madrid on 11 June 1997, she debuted in television with appearances in Red Eagle and El Rey.
+In the latter series she portrayed Pilar de Borbón.
+She then joined the cast of Antena 3 soap opera El secreto de Puente Viejo in the role of Prado Castañeda.

-In 2016 she played the character of Elena in the film Que Dios nos perdone, by Rodrigo Sorogoyen.
+In 2016 she played the character of Elena in the film May God Save Us, making her feature film debut.
 A year later, she participated in the series Monica Chef, Reinas, Apaches and Disney Cracks.

-In 2018 she participated in Rodrigo Sorogoyen's new film, El reino, and had a leading role in the ETB2 La víctima número 8, where she played Edurne.
+In 2018 she participated in Rodrigo Sorogoyen's new film, The Realm, and had a leading role in television series Victim Number 8, where she played Edurne.
 In addition, she participated in other fictions such as La verdad for Telecinco or the first season of Bajo la red for Playz.
 She also starred in the series Todo por el juego for the Movistar+ platform.